Polymer/web-component-tester/README.md

 </html>
 ```

+Note that it is _critical_ that you include `web-component-tester/browser.js` in
+your test suites. `browser.js` contains all of WCT's client logic (and loads
+bundled libraries like mocha and chai).

+If you are using [WCT via the command line][#wct], it will automatically serve
+its local copy of `browser.js` on any URL that ends with
+`/web-component-tester/browser.js`.

 ## `.js` Suites

-Or, you can write tests in separate `.js` sources, which run in the context of
+Alternatively, you can write tests in separate `.js` sources.
+For example,
-your text index.
-For example, `test/awesome-tests.js`:
+`test/awesome-tests.js`:

 ```js
 suite('AwesomeLib', function() {